 BOOM!
 I just completed the Whole 30 plan!
+I couldn't wait to share my Whole 30 Results and Tips.
 I won't call this a diet because I don't think of it as such.
 It is really a clean eating plan which allows you to reduce sugar cravings and get in tune with your body.
 I have been battling inflammation for the past six months.
 I visited a massage therapist, my chiropractor and my primary care physician and they all suggested that I eliminate dairy.
 I started doing some research which led me to read about the Whole 30 program so I ordered the books, read them and then proceeded to stuff them in my nightstand.
-In January I had ALL best intentions to start the Whole 30 plan but I got sick.
+In January, I had ALL best intentions to start the Whole 30 plan but I got sick.
 As in really sick and spent the majority of two weeks recuperating in bed.
 I sucked on a peppermint literally 24/7 in order to prevent myself from coughing and drank A LOT of hot tea with honey.
 As a result I found myself addicted (literally) to sugar.

 Whole 30 Results: